pgmj/rasch_itemfit/README.md

-## A Quarto Manuscript Template
+## Detecting misfitting items in Rasch models

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+This is a code and data repository for the manuscript *Detecting misfitting items in Rasch models*.